 We organise many visits to Arts exhibitions and events including Tate Modern, the National Portrait Gallery, the National Gallery and the Henry Moore Museum.

 Music guided by Charanga

 This is an area the staff at Priors Wood wanted to promote and blend into all areas of the curriculum.
 After lots of research, we felt that the Charanga scheme would do exactly that.

 Music is an important part of children’s creativity and has a high profile at Priors Wood.
 Children participate in a range of musical activities, including singing, playing musical instruments, performing and listening.
 Singing and performing encourage the development of memory, and children learn to co-operate and work together.
 Music teaching aims to develop rhythm, spatial awareness, self-expression, creativity, confidence and musicality.

-The school has a key stage 2 Choir.
-For children who wish to learn to play another instrument, such as guitar, violin, flute, clarinet, saxophone, piano or trumpet, individual tuition is offered.
+The school has a key stage 2 Choir and for children who wish to learn to play another instrument, such as guitar, violin, flute, clarinet, saxophone, piano or trumpet, individual tuition is offered.
 A remission scheme for instrumental tuition fees is available through the County Council for cases of financial hardship.
 The school also has a close connection with local charities that may help with the cost of instruments or tuition.

 Modern Foreign Languages

-We aim to teach a foreign language to all children as part of the normal school curriculum.
+We aim to teach a foreign language to Key Stage 2 children as part of the school curriculum.
 In this way children build up their awareness of different languages, and we hope that the early acquisition of foreign language skills facilitates the learning of other languages later in life.
-Currently Nursery, Reception and Years 1 - 6 are taught Spanish.